-The stability of the constitutional case-law has been consequently accentuating the necessity of the restrictive interpretation of the legal interest, because of the basic role of the legal interes: to restrict the access to the Constitutional Court.
-Such restrictive aim has been in the own nature of the legal interst.
+Concerning standing (legal interest) before the Constitutional Court, the Court issued many decisions, which confirm the Court's general restrictive method of treatment and acknowledgment of the mentioned procedural condition.
+Such restrictive aim has been in the own nature of the legal interest.
 Therefore, the legal interest means a barrier due to which the petition can not be considered as a popular complaint (actio popularis).
 Bearing in mind the increasing overburdening of the Constitutional Court by (individual) petitions and paralelly by (individual) constitutional complaints, the restrictive interpretation of the legal interest can be well founded.
 However, on the other hand, it is no permissible to prevent individual petitions (popular complaints) by such interpretation of the legal interest, that in a concrete situation nobody would be able to demonstrate it.
 It is an essential question where is the extreme point of such restrictive interpretation of the legal interest.
-Furthermore, it is a question, where is the extreme point of the gradual limitation of the access to the Constitutional Court22.
+Furthermore, it is a question, where is the extreme point of the gradual limitation of the access to the Constitutional Court43.

-2 Ordinary Courts as Applicants
+B. Ordinary Courts as Applicants

-2.1 Preliminary Issues - Plea of Unconstitutionality
+1. Preliminary Issues - Plea of Unconstitutionality